tcat-qldom/Oberon-pictures/README.md

 It decodes rle picture into bitmap, and displays at given coordinates.

 RLETest module provide some functionality for testing of the rle encoding.
-To test RLE use the command:
+To test RLE use the commands:

     RLETest.Run
+    RLETest.Pict

-Which will first set picture's bitmap to run of bytes, then it reports the same run rle encoded.
+Former will first set picture's bitmap to a run of bytes, then it reports the same run rle encoded, the latter will decode 'Grapes.Pict' and encode it back to 'Test.Pict' producing identical file.

 # ETH Picture format definition
     LSB = <00> | <01> | ... | <FE> | <FF>.